saucelabs/sauce-school/codelabs/Module1_APITesting.md

 A rule or specific test against a single object and/or piece of data.
 The API testing platform is powered by a proprietary XML language with over 70 assertions, that handle just about every scenario in a very quick and easy way to write.

+### API Status Codes
+APIs return certain codes to let you know whether a API call was successful or not, as well as what kind of error occured.
+Some common Status Codes include:

+* **200** - OK, your API call was successful
+* **401** – Not Authorized, usually the user creditials weren't used or were wrong
+* **404** – Not Found, the URL is invalid or the resource doesn't exist
+* **500** – Internal Server Error, a fairly generic response when the client was unable to get the information from the host's API

+There are many [status codes](https://www.restapitutorial.com/httpstatuscodes.html) which can help give indications of what went wrong with an API call.

 ### Additional API Terminology